 Annual Dividend Yield: 1.25%

-By investing for dividends, you’re unlikely to see quick growth like you might experience with other funds that invest in companies pursuing more aggressive growth.
-However, this is a solid approach to take for the long term, and may be viewed as lower risk than other investments in the stock market.
+By investing for dividends, you’re unlikely to see quick growth as you might experience with other funds that invest in companies pursuing more aggressive growth.
+However, this is a solid approach to take for the long term and may be viewed as lower risk than other investments in the stock market.

 Related: How to Live Off Dividends

 Annual Dividend Yield: 2.69%

 5 Year Return: 45.79%

 Most of the funds we’ve covered so far are focused primarily or exclusively on large caps.
 The iShares Russell Mid Cap Growth ETF invests in mid-size companies.
 Because they’re smaller than the blue chips, mid-cap stocks often have the potential for more significant growth.

 They’re also larger than the companies you would be investing in through a small-cap fund, so there’s more stability.
 As a result, a mid-cap fund could be an appealing addition to your portfolio.